h3xduck/Alba/README.md

 # ALBA

 This repository contains the source code of the ALBA mobile app, the counterpart of [ALBA-server](https://github.com/marsan27/Alba-Server/).
 This is the second in a series of projects I have been working on during my free time in order to improve my skills on software development, being the first one [Greta](https://github.com/marsan27/Greta/).
-The ALBA app has been developed following the MVC-repository design pattern.

 ## What is ALBA?
 ALBA is nothing but the product of one of the typical desires after watching an Iron Man film.
 Building an AI-powered system which controls and monitors your house, manages your appointments and, to put it bluntly, makes your life easier and cooler.
 (Let's forget about the flying combat suit for now).